Key takeaways:

 • Long battery life.
 Some models, like the XL series, offer extended battery life up to six months between charges.

 • 4G LTE connectivity.
-Certain models, like the Arlo Go 2, offer cellular connectivity for use in areas without WiFi.
+Certain models, like the Arlo Go 2, offer cellular connectivity in areas without WiFi.

 Hanwha Vision, formerly known as Hanwha Techwin, is a South Korean company that offers a wide range of professional-grade cameras suitable for demanding commercial environments.